Supporting longform reporting that deepens and enhances public understanding of education in America and beyond

-The Spencer Fellowship offers an extraordinary opportunity for journalists and educators in- and outside of the U.S. to spend an academic year at Columbia University researching and producing journalism about a significant topic in education.
+The Spencer Fellowship offers an extraordinary opportunity for journalists and educators who are U.S. citizens or legal residents to spend an academic year at Columbia University researching and producing journalism about a significant topic in education.
 A non-residential option is also available.

 Topics have spanned a broad range, from desegregating schools to special education, culture wars, technology and the history of teaching in America.
 New and provocative ideas are welcome.

 Four fellows are selected each year by a distinguished board of scholars and journalists.
-Each fellow receives a $75,000 stipend for living expenses and an additional $7,500 for research support.
+The two residential fellows each receive an $85,000 stipend for living expenses and an additional $7,500 for research support.
 The two non-residential fellows receive $43,000 plus $7,500 for research support.